xjh19971/Robotic-Fish-Pose-Dataset/README.md

 # Download the Dataset

 You can get this dataset from **[google drive](https://drive.google.com/file/d/19VOjZYqX83yEV79cPoG_1tD5Pztwv0Eg/view?usp=sharing)**.
-After downloading the zip file, extract it to a `Dataset` folder and enjoy yourselves!
+After downloading the zip file, extract it to a `Dataset` folder and you can start to use it.

 # Sample images